A Week-by-Week Guide to Newborn Sleep — Without Crying It Out

 Before we begin, I want to be very clear about three things:

-In the first two weeks of life, your baby will be sleeping most of the time.
-Truly—sleeping around the clock.
-Any time they spend feeding (even with eyes closed!) counts as “wake time.”
+In the first two weeks of life, your baby will be sleeping most of the time — truly, around the clock.
+Any time they spend feeding (even with eyes closed!) counts as wake time.
 These early feedings might be short and sleepy, but that’s completely normal.
 While we all hope our baby emerges from the womb ready for full 30-minute feeds, it often takes a few weeks of practice to get there.
-This is why we spend the first few weeks just working on full feedings, because it really does take work from both of you.
-Be gentle with yourself and your baby and remember, each feed is an opportunity for a full feeding.
+This is why we spend the first few weeks working toward full feedings.
+Be gentle with yourself and your baby — each feed is an opportunity for a full feeding.

-During these weeks, you’ll be naturally limiting daytime sleep just by feeding at least every 3 hours from the start of one feed to the start of the next, around the clock.
-It’s a rhythm that helps your baby slowly begin to differentiate day from night.
+During these weeks, you’ll be naturally limiting daytime sleep just by feeding at least every 3 hours, around the clock.
+This rhythm helps your baby slowly differentiate day from night.
 Make sure to ask your pediatrician at your one-week appointment whether it’s okay to let your baby sleep longer stretches at night—always best to get the go-ahead before you stop waking them for overnight feeds.

-By week two, you might notice your baby becoming slightly more alert.
-Feedings may get a little longer, and you’ll start to see hints of a routine forming.
+By week two, you may notice your baby becoming slightly more alert.
+Feeding more often during the day is not going backward — in fact, feeding more during the day helps babies sleep through the night.
 Stay flexible—every day may look a little different—but continue encouraging full feeds every 2–3 hours during the day.
 At this stage, most babies can only stay awake for about 40 minutes at a time, including the feeding.
 So it’s still: eat, burp, change, and back to sleep.
 You may notice that your baby starts feeding closer together, around every 2 hours.
 This is normal as they become more alert because they are more aware of that hungry feeling.
-You are not going backward, in fact, feeding more during the day will help your baby sleep through the night.
+You are not going backward — in fact, feeding more during the day will help your baby sleep through the night.

 Around week three, many parents notice their baby seems to have their days and nights flipped.
-It’s a common phase, and it simply means your baby is likely getting too much sleep during the day and not enough at night.
+This is common and usually means your baby is getting too much sleep during the day.

 As you enter week four, you may start to see your baby fall into a more predictable nighttime pattern.
 For many families following The Full Feedings Method®, a typical night might include a dream feed around 10–11 p.m., followed by feedings around 1 a.m. and 4 a.m.
 Some babies even start extending those nighttime stretches on their own.

 If your pediatrician has cleared it, you can let your baby sleep after that dream feed and see what happens.
 Combine this with full daytime feeds and an age-appropriate routine, and you’ll naturally start seeing longer stretches of sleep at night.
-Don’t be discouraged if your baby isn’t naturally extending their sleep too much yet, sometimes these changes are more gradual and others times more sudden but you should start to see it beginning soon.
+Don’t be discouraged if your baby isn’t extending sleep yet — sometimes these changes are gradual and other times more sudden, but you should start to see it beginning soon.

 Week five is a good time to focus on how much your baby is sleeping during the day.
 While newborns need a lot of rest, too much daytime sleep can start interfering with nighttime rest.
 A helpful guideline is to keep daytime sleep under 7.5 hours between 7 a.m. and 8 p.m.